|

 Washington, DC.

-Doug Barber explains the background of the $100,000 expense to taxpayers that resulted from fencing cattle out of an Arizona stream inhabitat by the endangered
+In this video, Doug Barber talks about the $100,000 taxpayer expense for fencing cattle out of an Arizona stream inhabited by the threatened

-New Mexico) in which Barber criticized the decision to authorize this expenditure instead of permanently removing cattle from the region.
+in which Barber criticized the decision to authorize this expenditure in preference to permanently removing cattle from the region.

 |